SiddSS/SiddSS.github.io/_pages/index.md

 I am interested in the fields of **Machine Learning, Speech Processing** and **Computational Neuroscience**.

-I plan to use this website as a medium for sharing my projects and other random thoughts.
+I plan to use this website as a medium for sharing projects and other random thoughts.

 If in a hurry, you can have a look at my [CV]({{site.url}}/cv).